rcrowther/vala-mode2/README.rst

 ================================
 This mode is low on syntax detection.
 It can also be expensive on CPU time.
 If anyone wants it faster, likely it can be made faster.

-Somewhat unusually, the mode will generally (except in strings and block comments) stop highlighting whenever it doesn't understand something.
+Somewhat unusually, the mode will (except in strings and block comments) stop highlighting whenever it doesn't understand something.
 And, in general, it reacts to Just-In-Time re-highlighting.
 The mode should not often cause "EMACS went wrong".

 Beat the mode